Higher National Agronomic School: History

 According to the law of 22 May 1946 establishing "Maison Carree" (currently Five houses in El Harrach) was assimilated to other metropolitan foreign operations; such as agricultural school of Montpellier, Rennes or Grignon.
 "The National Agriculture School of Algiers" is the new name assigned to the establishment 15 March 1947.
 At that stage, the selection of North African students has become increasingly severe due to common contest for schools (the same as is done in the school of Montpellier, Rennes and Grignon).
 The competition was quite difficult and required a wealth of knowledge of the holder of a scientific Baccalaureate degree.

 In 1968, the establishment of El Harrach took a new name; that of the National Institute of Agronomic (I.N.A).
-Thus, the Institute had an aim to train Agricultural engineer, after 4 years of study, ready to become executives in the field of agriculture and rural development.
-From 1977, the duration of the course of studies for obtaining the engineering degree is increased to 5 years.
+Thus, the Institute had an aim to train agricultural engineers, after four years of study, to become executives in the field of agriculture and rural development.
+From 1977, the duration of the course of studies for obtaining the engineering degree was increased to five years.
 The institute became under the Ministry of Higher Education and Scientific Research (M.E.S.R.S).
-In 2005, the establishment has seen an extension of its territory with the opening of the annex to the I.N.A.
+In 2005, the establishment saw an extension of its territory with the opening of the annex to the I.N.A.

 In accordance with Executive Order 2005, the I.N.A took the current name; that of the Ecole Nationale Supérieure Agronomique (English: Higher National Agronomic School (E.N.S.A) in 2008.